uclaioes/bayren-atlas/tutorial.md

 To clear the selection, click on any white space within the graph window or begin a new selection.

-#### **Entering the Profiles page from a map**
+### How do I enter the Profiles page through the map?

-With at least one geography selected, a “View Profile” or “View Profiles” button will appear in the top left of the data summary window, which will take you to the Profiles page along with the geography selections.
+With at least one geography selected, a “View Profile” or “View Profiles” button will appear in the top left of the data summary window, which will take you to the Profiles page with your geographies selected.

 ![Screenshot of the very top of the Profiles page, showing the filter selection bar, the map, and the data summaries of the selected geographies.
 The Back to Building Type Map button is highlighted with a tooltip.]({{ "/assets/images/tutorial/tutorial-profiles-page-return.png" | relative_url }})